ncatlab/nlab-content/pages/6/6/9/0/966/content.md

 =--

 In the first two cases, which work by replacing large limits by small ones, it suffices to assume that $R$ preserves small limits (that it preserves all limits will follow).
-The third case works by assuming that $C$ has, while not all large limits, enough so that the theorem goes through; thus is this case $R$ must be already known to preserve [[large category|large]] limits as well.
+The third case works by assuming that $C$ has, while not all large limits, enough so that the theorem goes through; thus in this case $R$ must be already known to preserve [[large category|large]] limits as well.

 +-- {: .proof}